 - exposure to various strategies which will bring about positive change,

-- suggested individual responses which are effective in achieving the aim, and
+- suggested individual responses which are effective in achieving that objective,

 - enhance self-esteem.